 This can lead to an organizational culture that doesn’t have equity at its heart.

-Here are some questions to consider when determining a more equitable nonprofit culture:
+Here are some questions to consider when determining if gender inequity persists in your nonprofit culture:

 - Hiring and recruitment processes